-MUS 123 Introduction to American Music 3-0-3 Introduction to music of the United States: religious music, folk influences, blues, gospel, country, rock, Broadway, ragtime, jazz, and fine art music studied.
+MUS 123 Introduction to American Music

+Introduction to music of the United States: religious music, folk influences, blues, gospel, country, rock, Broadway, ragtime, jazz, and fine art music studied.
 Focus on the awakening of critical abilities helpful in the understanding and enjoyment of music.
 F S Su

-MUS 124 Intro to Non-Western Music 3-0-3
+MUS 124 Introduction to Non-Western Music 3-0-3

 Introduction to music from diverse cultures with special attention to the influence of society, religion and visual arts on music of various regions.
-Students will learn style and genre identification, primary instruments, dances and compositional approaches found in world music.
+Students will learn style and genre identification, primary instruments, dances, and compositional approaches found in world music.
 F S Su

-MUS 142 Choral Ensemble-Chamber Singers 0-3-1 Perform the music from Renaissance to contemporary classics.
+MUS 142 Choral Ensemble-Chamber Singers 0-3-

+Performs the music from Renaissance to contemporary classics.
 Fair knowledge of sight-singing helpful.
 Audition required or consent of faculty member.
 Repeatable for a maximum of 4 credit hours.
-Also offered as noncredit CMS 442.
+Offered to district residents as noncredit CMS 442.
 F S

-MUS 146 Instrumental Ensemble 0-3-1 Wind Ensemble 0-3-1
+MUS 146 Instrumental Ensemble- Wind Ensemble

 Rehearses and performs challenging, contemporary literature for wind and percussion instruments.
 This auditioned ensemble is open to students, faculty, and members of the community.
 Repeatable for a maximum of 4 credit hours.
-Also offered as noncredit CMS 446.
-F S MUS 147 Instrumental Ensemble-Orchestra 0-3-1 Open to all students and members of the community.
+Offered to district residents as noncredit CMS 446.
+F S

+MUS 147 Instrumental Ensemble-Orchestra 0-3-1

+Open to all students and members of the community.
 Reading and performance of all styles of symphonic repertory.
 Repeatable for a maximum of 4 credit hours.
 Offered to district residents as noncredit CMS 447.
 F S

-MUS 148 Instrumental Ensemble-Concert Band 0-3-1 Maintains complete symphonic band instrumentation for study and performance of all types of band literature.
+MUS 148 Instrumental Ensemble- Concert Band

+Maintains complete symphonic band instrumentation for study and performance of all types of band literature.
 Open to all students and members of the community.
 Repeatable for a maximum of 4 credit hours.
 Offered to district residents as noncredit CMS 448.
 F S

-MUS 161 Introduction to Music Recording 2-2-3
+MUS 161 Introduction to Music Recording

 Multi-track recording techniques; practical skills developed using microphones, audio editing software, signal processing, and mixing consoles.
-Students receive hands-on training and engineer recording sessions F
+Students receive hands-on training and engineer recording sessions.
+F

-MUS 162 Advanced Music Recording 2-2-3
+MUS 162 Advanced Music Recording

 Advanced audio production techniques in the studio environment, larger and more complex recording sessions, microphone placements, signal processors, and the use of MIDI and virtual instruments.
 Emphasis on mixing and mastering.
-Prerequisite: MUS 161 or consent of instructor.
+Prerequisite MUS 161 or approval of instructor or department chair.
 S